-(16) Retained earnings
+(15) Retained earnings

 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
 Also, special reserve shall be set aside or reversed as required by regulations or the Competent Authority.
-The remaining amount along with the prior years' unappropriated earnings are resolved by the Board of Directors and resolved by the stockholders for appropriation or reserve. - B. The Company's dividend policy is summarized below: in consideration of the overall environment development and industrial growth, fulfilling future operation development needs as priority and optimizing financial structure, distribution of stock dividends shall not exceed 50% of the dividend distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+The remaining amount along with the prior years' unappropriated earnings shall be distributed to shareholders or retained as resolved by the Board of Directors and stockholders. - B. The Company's dividend policy is summarized below: in consideration of the overall environment development and industrial growth, fulfilling future operation development needs as priority and optimizing financial structure, distribution of stock dividends shall not exceed 50% of the dividend distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D.(a)In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Financial-Supervisory-Securities-Firms No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently.

-E.(a) Details of 2021 and 2020 earnings appropriation resolved by the stockholders on July , 2022 and July 26, 2021, respectively are as follows:
+E.(a) Details of 2022 and 2021 earnings appropriation resolved by the stockholders on May 30, 2023 and May 27, 2022, respectively are as follows:

 Years ended December 31,

-2021 2020
+20 22 20 21

 Amount Dividends per share (in dollars) Amount Dividends per share (in dollars)

-Legal reserve \$ 155,610 \$ - \$ 90,500 \$ -
+Legal reserve (Reversal of) appropriation for \$ 222,842 \$ - \$ 155,610 \$ -

-(Reversal of) special reserve 89,146 - (3,149) -
+special reserve (73,655) - 89,146 -

-Cash dividends 867,403 4.5 655,267 3.5
+Cash dividends 1,105,811 5.67 867,403 4.5

-Total \$ 1,112,159 \$ 742,618
+Total \$ 1,254,998 \$ 1,112,159

-The earnings appropriation for the years ended December 31, 2021 and 2020 listed above had no difference from that proposed by the Board of Directors on February 21, 2022 and February 26, 2021, respectively.
+The earnings appropriation for the years ended December 31, 2022 and 2021 listed above had no difference from that proposed by the Board of Directors on February 17, 2023 and February 21, 2022, respectively.

-Information about the earnings distribution for 2021 and 2020 as resolved by the Board of Directors and resolved by shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about the earnings distribution for 2022 and 2021 as resolved by the Board of Directors and shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.

-(b)Details of 2022 earnings appropriation proposed by the Board of Directors on February 17, 2023 are as follows:
+(b)Details of 2023 earnings appropriation proposed by the Board of Directors on February 19, 2024 are as follows: